 To take any hypothesis seriously attributing settlers with the rock line construction it would need supporting evidence explaining these problems:

-a) how were the rocks weighing tons moved and placed,
+a) how were the boulders weighing tons moved and placed,

 c) the mini rock lines and their purpose,